• Skip to primary navigation

 What’s the trick to perfect poached fish?

-The trick to perfectly poached fish is to cook it gently over low heat without a lid or cover.
+The trick to perfectly poached fish is to cook it gently over low heat without a lid.
 Don’t bring your pot to a boil or even a simmer, for that matter.
 This is important so the fish doesn’t turn out tough or rubbery.

 Fish is perfectly cooked when it reaches an internal temperature of 140 degrees.
-We use an instant-read thermometer and highly recommend one for this cooking technique to avoid overcooking your fish.
+I use an instant-read thermometer and highly recommend one for this cooking technique to avoid overcooking your fish.

 The water temperature should remain at 140 degrees Fahrenheit.
 If you are familiar with sous vide cooking, this concept will ring a bell.
 Basically, if the water’s temperature never rises above (or much above) 140 degrees, the fish will never overcook.
 Even if you leave the fish in the pan a little longer than necessary, it will remain perfectly cooked.